Skip links

 9. Work Schedule: Ensure you’re aware of your payday and days off.
 This knowledge will help you plan and look forward to your free time.

 Once you have the practicalities sorted, it’s time to focus on the heart of your job – the children.
-Bonding with the children may require more time and patience compared to understanding the practicalities.
+Bonding with the children may require more time and patience than understanding the practicalities.
 A warm smile and making eye contact can go a long way in reassuring young children and breaking the ice.

 Parents or previous nannies can offer valuable insights into the child’s routines.
-In the initial days, it’s advisable to stick to these routines, while keeping it enjoyable with songs, rhymes, and games.
+In the initial days, it’s advisable to stick to these routines while keeping it enjoyable with songs, rhymes, and games.
 As you settle into the role, you may slowly introduce changes that align with the child’s development and interests.

 Keeping a log book or nanny diary is an excellent practice to maintain transparency with the parents.
 Documenting daily details such as meals, sleep duration, diaper changes, toilet training progress, learning activities, accidents, and medication administration, can provide parents with a comprehensive understanding of their child’s day in their absence.